Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-metabase.md

   We usually advise to use a [PostgreSQL Starter/Business 512 addon](https://scalingo.com/databases/postgresql) for this purpose.

-- We also strongly advise against directly plugging Metabase to your production database(s).
-Instead, we usually suggest to duplicate your production data to another database dedicated for Metabase use.
+- Depending on several factors such as the amount of data stored in your production database, its load and the complexity of the Metabase queries you want to run, you may consider duplicating your production data to an additional database, dedicated for Metabase use.
 [Our documentation]({% post_url platform/databases/2000-01-01-duplicate %}) should help you with this additional task.

 ### Using our One-Click Deploy Button